seng438-winter-2022/seng438-a2-hudaabbas/Assignment2-ReportTemplate.md

 *3.2 Test Cases for org.jfree.data.Range*

-intersects(double b0, double b1): boolean
-test_intersects_invalidData_b0()
-Range input @setup: -10, 10
-Function call Input: 11, 10
-Output: false
-checks: the behavior of the function when an illegal range is provided, when the lower bound is greater than the upper bound test_intersects_invalidData_b1()
-Range input @setup: -10, 10
-Function call Input: 11, 8
-Output: false
-Checks: the behavior of the function when an illegal range is provided, when upper bound is less than the lower bound test_intersects_edge_b0()
-Range input @setup: -10, 10
-Function call Input: -10, 12
-Output: true
-Checks: the behavior of the function at the edges of the Range variable test_intersects_edge_b1()
-Range input @setup: -11, 11
-Function call Input: -10, 11
-Output:
-Checks: the behavior of the function at the edges of the Range variable test_intersects_bothIntersects()
-Range input @setup: -11, 11
-Function call Input: -11, 11
-Output:
-Checks: the behavior of the function at the edges of the Range variable test_intersects_validData()
-Range input @setup: -11, 11
-Function call Input: -10, 10
-Output:
-Checks: the behavior of the function at the edges of the Range variable intersects(Range): boolean test_intersects_invalidData_b0()
-Range input @setup: -10, 10
-Function call Input: Range(11, 10)
-Output:
-checks: the behavior of the function when an illegal range is provided, when the lower bound is greater than the upper bound test_intersects_invalidData_b1()
-Range input @setup: -10, 10
-Function call Input: Range(11, 8)
-Output:
-Checks: the behavior of the function when an illegal range is provided, when upper bound is less than the lower bound test_intersects_edge_b0()
-Range input @setup: -10, 10
-Function call Input: Range(-10, 12)
-Output:
-Checks: the behavior of the function at the edges of the Range variable test_intersects_edge_b1()
-Range input @setup: -11, 11
-Function call Input: Range(10, 11)
-Output:
-Checks: the behavior of the function at the edges of the Range variable test_intersects_bothIntersects()
-Range input @setup: -11, 11
-Function call Input: Range(-11, 11)
-Output:
-Checks: the behavior of the function at the edges of the Range variable test_intersects_validData()
-Range input @setup: -11, 11
-Function call Input: Range(-10, 10)
-Output:
-Checks: the behavior of the function at the edges of the Range variable
+* intersects(double b0, double b1): boolean
+   * test_intersects_invalidData_b0()
+      * Range input @setup: -10, 10
+      * Function call Input: 11, 10
+      * Output: false
+      * checks: the behavior of the function when an illegal range is provided, when the lower bound is greater than the upper bound
+   * test_intersects_invalidData_b1()
+      * Range input @setup: -10, 10
+      * Function call Input: 11, 8
+      * Output: false
+      * Checks: the behavior of the function when an illegal range is provided, when upper bound is less than the lower bound
+   * test_intersects_edge_b0()
+      * Range input @setup: -10, 10
+      * Function call Input: -10, 12
+      * Output: true
+      * Checks: the behavior of the function at the edges of the Range variable
+   * test_intersects_edge_b1()
+      * Range input @setup: -11, 11
+      * Function call Input: -10, 11
+      * Output: true
+      * Checks: the behavior of the function at the edges of the Range variable
+   * test_intersects_bothIntersects()
+      * Range input @setup: -11, 11
+      * Function call Input: -11, 11
+      * Output: true
+      * Checks: the behavior of the function at the edges of the Range variable
+   * test_intersects_validData()
+      * Range input @setup: -11, 11
+      * Function call Input: -10, 10
+      * Output: true
+      * Checks: the behavior of the function at the edges of the Range variable
+* intersects(Range): boolean
+   * test_intersects_invalidData_b0()
+      * Range input @setup: -10, 10
+      * Function call Input: Range(11, 10)
+      * Output: true
+      * checks: the behavior of the function when an illegal range is provided, when the lower bound is greater than the upper bound
+   * test_intersects_invalidData_b1()
+      * Range input @setup: -10, 10
+      * Function call Input: Range(11, 8)
+      * Output: true
+      * Checks: the behavior of the function when an illegal range is provided, when upper bound is less than the lower bound
+   * test_intersects_edge_b0()
+      * Range input @setup: -10, 10
+      * Function call Input: Range(-10, 12)
+      * Output: true
+      * Checks: the behavior of the function at the edges of the Range variable
+   * test_intersects_edge_b1()
+      * Range input @setup: -11, 11
+      * Function call Input: Range(10, 11)
+      * Output: true
+      * Checks: the behavior of the function at the edges of the Range variable
+   * test_intersects_bothIntersects()
+      * Range input @setup: -11, 11
+      * Function call Input: Range(-11, 11)
+      * Output: true
+      * Checks: the behavior of the function at the edges of the Range variable
+   * test_intersects_validData()
+      * Range input @setup: -11, 11
+      * Function call Input: Range(-10, 10)
+      * Output: true
+      * Checks: the behavior of the function at the edges of the Range variable

 The methods below used the following valid Range:
 Lower bound: 4